manik1235/Tic-Tac-Toe/README.md

-This is a basic tic-tac-toe game made in python 3
+This is a basic tic-tac-toe game made using python 3.